Skip to content

 Step 2Enable Recovery Test Mode ⚠️

-Copy and paste this command into the Terminal window and press Enter:
+Copy and paste the following command into the Terminal window and press Enter:

 💻Code